The Spine of Night: Plot

 The story begins with the witch-queen Tzod ascending a snowy mountain.
 At its peak, in a giant skull, she confronts the guardian of a mystic flower known as the Bloom.
 While the guardian initially threatens her and tries to drive her away, she shows an identical flower, explaining that her people had found where it had cast a seed long ago.

 She then begins to tell the events that have led her here, which largely concern a renegade scholar named Ghal-Sur.
 After both he and Tzod are thrown in the prison of a young tyrant, she uses the power of the Bloom to help them escape.
+Shortly thereafter, Ghal-Sur murders the queen and steals the Bloom from her; when he returns to his fellow scholars at a place of study called The Pantheon.

+Some time later, starving peasants mass at The Pantheons gates and, despite the protest of a warrior monk named Phae-Agura, the head Inquisitor insists on keeping the gates locked.
+The Inquisitor consults with Ghal-Sur, who is locked in a dungeon, and is convinced to assist as he performs a ritual to unlock more of the Bloom's power.
+Phaeo-Agura is killed trying to stop the Inquisitor who dies after absorbing too much power and massacres both peasants and his own people.

-Shortly thereafter, Ghal-Sur murders the queen and steals the Bloom from her; when he returns to his fellow scholars, he is imprisoned for a time, but manages to convince some of them to assist as he performs a ritual to unlock more of the Bloom's power.
-He then becomes a tyrant in his own right, marching armies across the countryside and eventually creating great war machines to expand his conquest.
-An unknown number of years later, a trio of assassins attempts to stop him, managing only to incinerate his stores of the Bloom instead; the last trace of it travels downstream until it finds the corpse of Tzod, resurrecting her and driving her to seek the guardian as she did in the beginning.
+Ghal-Sur escapes and then becomes a tyrant in his own right, marching armies across the countryside and eventually using the Bloom to create great war machines and a following of slaves and fanatics to expand his conquest.
+An unknown number of years later, a trio of assassins attempts to stop him, managing only to incinerate his stores of the Bloom instead preventing God Emperor Ghal-Sur from resurrecting some of his followers; the last trace of it travels downstream until it finds the corpse of Tzod, resurrecting her and driving her to seek the guardian as she did in the beginning.